ipilcher/rhsummit/guide.md

 ### Is This Thing On?

 Before doing anything else, let's check that our deployment is working properly.
-(It was just powered on for the first time in several weeks.)
+(It was just powered on for the first time in several days.)

 Source the ``stackrc`` file to access OpenStack services on the undercloud.